0cjs/sedoc/ee/6502/README.md

 ----

-- [a2ref], as well as containing the BIOS listing, also contains listings for floating point routines and the miniassembler.
+- [a2ref], as well as containing the BIOS listing, also contains listings for floating point routines and the mini-assembler.
+- [Apple-II Mini-Assembler][a2mini-asm] instructions and listing.

 #### Hardware